astronomer/docs/astro/ci-cd-templates/template-overview.md

 ### Preview Deployment templates

-_Preview Deployments_ are Deployments which are automatically created and deleted when you create a feature branch from your main Astro project branch.
-The Preview Deployment has the same configuration as the base Deployment, but it runs the code from your feature branch.
-When you merge or delete the branch, the preview Deployment is automatically deleted.
+_Preview Deployments_ are Deployments that correspond to a temporary feature branch in your Git repository.
+They are automatically created when the branch is created and deleted when the branch is deleted.
+You can use Preview Deployments to quickly test a particular set of DAGs and avoid paying for the infrastructure cost of the Deployment when you promote your DAG code to a permanent base Deployment.
+The Preview Deployment has the same configuration as the base Deployment.

-To implement this feature, you need four separate CI/CD actions to complete the following actions
+To implement this feature, you need four separate CI/CD actions to complete the following actions:

 - Create the preview Deployment when you create a new branch.
 - Deploy code changes to Astro when you make updates in the branch.
 - Delete the preview Deployment when you delete the branch.
 - Deploy your changes to your base Deployment after you merge your changes into your main branch.

-On GitHub, the Astronomer-maintained [Deploy preview action](https://github.com/astronomer/deploy-action/tree/deployment-preview#deployment-preview-templates) includes sub-actions for each of these steps.
-These sub-actions are equivalent to the following four shell scripts:
+If you use GitHub Actions, Astronomer maintains a [GitHub action for Deployment previews](https://github.com/astronomer/deploy-action/tree/deployment-preview#deployment-preview-templates) in the GitHub Marketplace that includes sub-actions for each of these steps.

+These sub-actions are equivalent to the four shell scripts in the topics below.

 #### Create a preview Deployment